Syria's sectarian civil war endangering Shi'ite shrines

 Syria's two-year-old conflict pits insurgents, most of whom are drawn from the country's Sunni majority, against Iranian-allied President Bashar al-Assad and an elite dominated by his Alawite minority, whose faith is an offshoot of Shi'ite Islam.

 The rebel movement includes Syrian and foreign fighters imbued with ideas of Sunni Islam, prevalent in Saudi Arabia, which deem Shi'ites apostates and their shrines as unIslamic pagan symbols that should be smashed.
-Some Islamist militants pledge allegiance to al Qaeda, whose interpretation of Sunni teaching has fuelled sectarian bloodletting in neighbouring Iraq.
+Some Islamist militants pledge allegiance to al Qaeda, whose interpretation of Sunni teaching has fueled sectarian bloodletting in neighboring Iraq.

 There have been increasing reports of some of Syria's many Shi'ite shrines being desecrated as Sunni rebels have gained ground since late last year, but are difficult to verify, given restrictions on independent media access to the country.